Sandeeprao69/FindTripletWithMocha/README.md

 - it will prompt for array
 - please enter a valid array for eg - [1,2,3]

-## How to run tests for this application on your machine
+## How to run unit tests for this application on your machine
 -run `npm run test`in your terminal